-FTC Compliance Guidelines for Supplement Advertising – Turn a Minefield into a Trust Tree
+FTC Compliance Guidelines for Natural Health Supplements – Turn a Minefield into a Trust Tree

 From the way Facebook is bashing down on supplement ad campaigns with its banhammer, like a frenzied game of whack-a-mole, it’s clear supplement ads have to be whiter than white to stay alive.